iotaledger/hornet/documentation/docs/post_installation/peering.md

 Hornet also supports automatically finding peers through the _autopeering_ module.
 To minimize service distribution in case your autopeered peers are flaky, we recommend to only use autopeering if you have at least 4 static peers.

+Autopeering is disabled by default.
+If you want to enable it, add `"Autopeering"` to `node.enablePlugins`.

+WARNING: The autopeering plugin will disclose your public IP address to possibly all nodes and entry points.
+Do not enable this plugin if you do not want this to happen!

-Autopeering is enabled by default,  and your node will use the specified entry nodes under `p2p.autopeering.entryNodes` to find new peers. `entryNodes` are also encoded as `multiaddr`:
+Your node will use the specified entry nodes under `p2p.autopeering.entryNodes` to find new peers. `entryNodes` are also encoded as `multiaddr`:

 ```
 /ip4/45.12.34.43/udp/14626/autopeering/8CZELJwB3aBzxJgnLMvvt1FirAwNN6jif9LavYTNHCty